-Highway and Utilities crews plow and treat the 220 miles of streets in Concord on a priority service level during the winter.
-Once snow removal operations are completed for city streets, crews can focus on clearing the 90 miles of sidewalk throughout the city on a priority level basis.
+Highway and Utilities Division crews plow and treat 220 centerline miles (440 lane miles) of streets in Concord on a priority service level during the winter.
 Two sets of crews rotate as needed through snow storms for snow removal operations.
 Our main crew plows streets from 7:00 am to 3:00 pm with 23 pieces of equipment.
 From 3:00 pm to 11:00 pm, our swing shift operates 16 pieces of equipment.
 Our main shift resumes operations at 11:00 pm through 3:00 pm the next day as needed.

 Winter Parking Bans

-There are two types of winter parking bans that can be issued for snow removal efforts, Winter Storm Event Parking Bans and Winter Maintenance Parking Bans.
-Winter parking bans are issued to permit crews to clean our city streets quicker, more thoroughly, and with fewer obstacles.
-Sign up for both of these parking ban alerts to stay notified of snow removal operations and to prevent receiving any parking citations or towing fees.
-Free parking is available in the City garages on the weekends, on holidays, and from 5:00pm to 8:00am during the week.
-We appreciate the community's cooperation to allow for a quicker, safer, and more efficient plowing process.
+Winter parking bans are issued for snow removal efforts to permit crews to clean city streets quicker, more thoroughly, and with fewer obstacles.
+Sign up for parking ban alerts to stay notified of snow removal operations and to prevent receiving any parking citations or towing fees.
+Free parking is available in the City garages on weekends, holidays, and Monday through Friday from 7:00 p.m. to 8:00 a.m. for permit/lease spaces (marked with signage) and until 9:00 a.m. for metered spaces.
+Find more parking information at www.concordnh.gov/parking.
+We appreciate the community’s cooperation to park off-street to allow for a quicker, safer, and more efficient plowing process.